themindfulbit/td/_content/1-episodes/2014-09-15-079-exploring-fastmail.md

 {{ theme:partial src="section-header" title="Introducing FastMail" url="{{ soundcloudurl }}" time="0:00" }}

-[FastMail](http://www.fastmail.fm) is an online email provider that offers a compelling alternative to Gmail and (definitely) iCloud mail.
+[FastMail](http://www.fastmail.fm) is an online email provider that is a compelling alternative to Gmail and (definitely) to iCloud mail.

 {{ theme:partial src="fancy-quote" url="{{ soundcloudurl }}" time="1:14" person="gabe" quote="That sounds like an accusation" }}